Cyrrav/Hexadecimal-Test-Converter/README.md

 Absolute boredom?
 Funny coding test project:

 Run integers through this script and it will output hexadecimal.
-Yep, that's it.